OSHA Enforces Trenching Safety Standards

 Excavation Competent Person

-To eliminate excavation hazards, OSHA standards require a competent person to inspect trenches daily and as conditions at the worksite change prior to worker entry.
+To eliminate excavation hazards, OSHA Requirements require a competent person to inspect trenches daily and as conditions at the worksite change prior to worker entry.
 The inspector must be capable of identifying existing or potential hazards and work conditions that are hazardous, unsanitary, or dangerous to employees.
 The inspector must also be authorized to take prompt, corrective measures to eliminate or control these hazards and conditions.

 Access and Egress